Contact our 24/7 Rape & Sexual Abuse Support Line

 National Male Survivors Helpline

-They also provide emotional support via telephone, SMS (text) and email.
+It also provides emotional support via telephone, text message and email.

 Survivors UK provides an online helpline and other services for adult men (aged 18+) who want to talk about rape or sexual abuse.